vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 Before setting up the VTEX environment, the provider must implement the back-end service required to process the antifraud services (API).
 For more information, access the [Antifraud Provider Protocol API](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol).

+> ⚠️ You can also access our [template on GitHub](https://github.com/vtex-apps/antifraud-provider-example) to help you quickly develop your anti-fraud connector using the Antifraud Provider Protocol and VTEX IO.

 ### 2. Install the Antifraud Provider Tester App

 After receiving the access data and deploying the backend, the provider can access the approval tool through VTEX Admin.
 If you still do not have the Antifraud Provider Tester App installed in your store, you need to follow these steps: